Realtime Photo-realistic 3D for e-commerce now free

 Let's create a model viewer with webgi plugins.
 You can see the preview on the right side.
-Drop any 3d model file on the canvas to load it in the viewer.

 We will start with creating a canvas and a threepipe viewer to render the 3D models. webgi